 Albert Einstein once said, “If I were given one hour to save the planet, I would spend 59 minutes defining the problem and one minute resolving it.”
-This approach is absolutely critical as understanding the problem and its causality is the first step to solving the problem.
+This approach is critical as understanding the problem and its causality is the first step to solving it.

-As a first step towards having a right list of OKRs you have to prioritize your Objectives first and then the Key Results within each objective.
-To do this, first choose a powerful goal management OKR tool that would help you manage the performance and the goals of your organization.
+As a first step towards having the right list of OKRs, you must prioritize your objectives first and then the key results within each objective.

 #1 – Aligning OKRs

 First and foremost, you should prioritize objectives by aligning them within your organization– especially between your corporate and department-level OKRs.
 You have to trust your direct reports, right?
 If you have misalignment concerns, you have to make a point to resolve any confusion or lack of alignment before you launch into the quarter.

 The same applies if you are an employee with individual OKRs, and you notice that your OKRs are out of alignment with departmental OKRs.
 You will have to have an open discussion with your direct supervisors.
 Aligned or cascaded OKRs are naturally top priority OKRs, because they contribute towards other, larger goals in the company that must be completed.